 Matthiessen State Park

 The temperature cooled with every step, leading us deeper into the canyon–shielded on both sides by sandstone layers, bright green moss, oak and cedar trees–until we found ourselves quite comfortable with the light breeze at the bottom.
-There are unmistakable footpaths and humanmade stepping stones along much of the hike, but it’s easy to find yourself searching for a good foothold.
-The area is riddled with evidence that this peaceful, babbling brook has, at times, turn into a screaming rapid, disrupting everything in its path.
+There are unmistakable footpaths and human-made stepping stones along much of the hike, but it’s easy to find yourself searching for a good foothold.
+The area is riddled with evidence that this peaceful, babbling brook has, at times, turned into a screaming rapid, disrupting everything in its path.